zhaohuanqdcn/tp/docs/DeveloperGuide.md

   Steps 2b1-2b2 are repeated until the data entered are correct.
   Use case resumes from step 3.

+* 2c.
+The contact deleted is a participant of some meeting.
+  * 2c1.
+The contact is removed from the list of participants for all meetings.
+  Use case ends.

+* 2d.
+User requires to remove all recurrences of a meeting.
+  * 2d1.
+System finds all recurrences of the meeting.
+  * 2d2.
+System removes all recurrences one after another.
+  Use case ends.

-**Use case: UC08 - Delete all contacts or meetings**
+**Use case: UC08 - Clear all contacts or meetings**

 **MSS**

-1. User requests to delete all contacts/ meetings.
+1. User requests to clear contacts/ meetings.
 2. System indicates that the deletion is successful.

     Use case ends.